blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Mixtral Chat.md

 4. Kaivalya Pada: This chapter discusses the ultimate goal of yoga, which is the attainment of kaivalya, or liberation from the cycle of birth and death.

 ---
-**Sutras** are a type of ancient Indian text that are written in a concise and aphoristic style.
-The word "sutra" comes from the Sanskrit word "sutra," which means "**thread**."
+**Sutras** are a type of ancient Indian text that are written in a concise and aphoristic styleword "sutra" comes from the Sanskrit word "sutra," which means "**thread**."
 Sutras are similar to *aphorisms* or *maxims*, and are meant to be brief and easy to remember.

 Sutras were traditionally used as a **mnemonic device to help students remember** and understand complex concepts.
 In ancient India, sutras were often used as a teaching tool, and were memorized and recited by students as a way of learning and preserving the teachings of their guru (teacher).